autocrypt/protected-headers/draft-protected-headers.md

 We also discuss some of the compatibility constraints and usability concerns which motivated the design of the scheme, as well as limitations.

-The authors believe the technique is broadly applicable would also apply to other MIME-compatible cryptographic e-mail systems, including S/MIME.
-Furthermore, this technique has already proven itself as a useful building block for other improvements to cryptographic e-mail, such as the Autocrypt Level 1.1 "Gossip" mechanism.
+The authors believe the technique is broadly applicable would also apply to other MIME-compatible cryptographic e-mail systems, including S/MIME ({{RFC8551}}).
+Furthermore, this technique has already proven itself as a useful building block for other improvements to cryptographic e-mail, such as the Autocrypt Level 1.1 ({{Autocrypt}}) "Gossip" mechanism.

 Requirements Language